 in the planning and architectural design of the Children's Hospital of Georgia.
 Since that time, numerous other efforts that reflect PFCC have been initiated.

 Patients’ perspectives were incorporated in the redesign of several areas in the adult

-hospital, including the mammography area of Breast Health Services, a PET/CT unit

-and a Neuroscience
+hospital, including the Breast Health Center, our PET/CT unit, and a Neuroscience

 Intensive Care Unit, as examples.
-The redesign of these units created
+The redesign of these units created warm and welcoming